Sport in Sierra Leone: Scuba diving and sport fishing

 Watersports and recreational activities in the recent years have brought about a dynamic presence of Scuba Diving and Sport Fishing.
 Historical shipwrecks can be explored in shallow waters while the vibrant aquatic life makes a colorful dive.
 The dense fish stock encourages anglers from around the world to try their luck with world record catches.
 The best area for scuba diving and sport fishing is Banana Island.

-Yoga in Sierra Leone
+Yoga

 As of 2014, yoga "is becoming increasingly popular," thanks to the efforts of an organization called "Yoga Strength" headed by Tamba Fayla, a former child soldier who has become "the country's first qualified yoga teacher".

 Sierra Leoneans abroad

 Many Sierra Leonean diaspora are involved in professional sports.

 Active Sierra Leonean diaspora include Mohamed Sanu of the Atlanta Falcons and Kei Kamara of the Colorado Rapids.

 Another prominent sportsperson is Madieu Williams.
 Williams, who was born in Sierra Leone in 1981, is an American football starting safety with the Minnesota Vikings in the United States.